-A group of students from the Mason School of Business at the College of William & Mary won a prestigious case competition sponsored by the National Society of Hispanic MBAs (NSHMBA) and PepsiCo at the annual NSHMBA conference in San Antonio, this past October.
+A group of students from the Raymond A. Mason School of Business at William & Mary won a prestigious case competition sponsored by the National Society of Hispanic MBAs (NSHMBA) and PepsiCo at the annual NSHMBA conference in San Antonio, this past October.

 The team, which consisted of second-year MBA students from the Mason School — Maybelline Mendoza, Nicholas Skantz, Hanyan Wu and Raviteja Yelamanchili — beat out twenty-two other groups from other business schools to take top honors.